defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

 - ? -- find out if any deps need to be carried over aside from zarf, like:
   - debs f/ OS utils..?
   - anything else NOT zarfable?

+- ? -- find a way to notify user that runonce.service has completed successfully... or not?
+MotD?
+Something else?